retooth2/xenharmlib/doc/posttonal.rst

   :width: 100%
   :alt: A necklace diagram showing a transposition

-To learn more about scale normalization methods read the :ref:`section on normalization <scale_normalizations>` in the Advanced Scale Guide.
+To learn more about scale normalization methods, read the :ref:`section on normalization <scale_normalizations>` in the Advanced Scale Guide.